$100M Leads Review (The 9-Figure Lead Secret?)

 Experienced marketers will find the concepts basic.
 And there are no platform-specific steps, so you won’t finish the paid ads chapter knowing how to set up a Facebook campaign.

-And buying from the official website (acquisition.com) adds you to Alex’s email list, so expect promotional emails in your inbox.
+One more thing.
+Buying from the official website (acquisition.com) adds you to Alex’s email list, so expect promotional emails in your inbox.

-What Is $100M Leads About?
+What is $100M Leads About?

 The $100M Leads book gets you more leads, better leads, and cheaper leads from multiple sources, so you never depend on a single channel again.

-You can only grow your business in two ways: Get more customers or make each customer worth more. $100M Leads focuses on the first one.
+You can only grow your business in two ways: get more customers or make each customer worth more. $100M Leads focuses on the first one.

 The $100M Leads Book By Alex Hormozi